The Shareholder Rights and Activism Review: Austria

 The decision on the remuneration policy and report by the annual general meeting and the associated increased transparency may strengthen the position of activist shareholders.
 The risk of a negative recommendation alone can be sufficient to put pressure on the supervisory board and thereby influence the remuneration policy.

-First, because of the new regulations pursuant to the SRR, shareholder activism may play a greater role in the future.
+First, because of the regulations pursuant to the SRR, shareholder activism may play a greater role in the future.
 Notwithstanding the non-binding character of the votes, the shareholder votes may have an impact on the composition of management remuneration considering that the supervisory board is the competent body with respect to remuneration, and thereby increase the influence of activist shareholders on public companies.
-Consequently, activist shareholders will most likely take advantage of the possibilities based on the above-mentioned new law in addition to the possibilities currently provided to them by corporate law (e.g., contesting shareholder resolutions and requesting shareholder meetings).
+Consequently, activist shareholders will most likely take advantage of the possibilities based on the above-mentioned new law in addition to other possibilities currently provided to them by corporate law (e.g., contesting shareholder resolutions and requesting shareholder meetings).

 Second, shareholders of listed companies make more and more active use of their rights resulting in, among other things, a higher number of opposing votes in the elections of supervisory board members.
 Increasingly, proxy advisers are instructed to advise with respect to the strategies of shareholders.
 Such proxy advisers increasingly support the campaigns of activist shareholders.